mattermost/docs/source/install/self-managed-changelog.md

 ### config.json

 #### Changes to Team Edition and Enterprise Edition:
-- The config setting ``ServiceSettings.EnableReliableWebSockets`` was removed.
 - The config setting ``ServiceSettings.EnableReliableWebSockets`` was removed, and the ability to buffer messages during a connection loss has been promoted to general availability.
 This setting is enabled for older clients to maintain backwards compatibility.
 ### Go Version
  - v6.3 is built with Go ``v1.16.7``.

-### Known Issues
 ### Known Issues
  - Announcement banner can cause the top team to be partially obstructed [MM-40887](https://mattermost.atlassian.net/browse/MM-40887).
  - **Permissions > Team Override Scheme** may not load properly [MM-40591](https://mattermost.atlassian.net/browse/MM-40591).
  - "New Replies" banner may display on the right-hand side for a thread that's entirely visible [MM-40317](https://mattermost.atlassian.net/browse/MM-40317).
  - File upload might fail for SVG files [MM-38982](https://mattermost.atlassian.net/browse/MM-38982).
  - ``CTRL/CMD + SHIFT + A`` shortcut does not open **Account Settings** [MM-38236](https://mattermost.atlassian.net/browse/MM-38236).
  - Known issues related to the Collapsed Reply Threads (Beta) are [listed here](https://docs.mattermost.com/messaging/organizing-conversations.html#known-issues).